-Road trips can be a great way to get out of town and explore other areas besides your own backyard.
+Road trips can be a great way to get out of town and explore other areas outside of your own backyard.

-We drive as often as we can to avoid expensive flights and also because we love the freedom of being out on the open road.
+We hop in the car as often as we can to avoid expensive flights and also because we love the freedom of being out on the open road.

 We live in Southern California, where driving safely is not top priority.
 Here are a few examples of the people you may encounter while on the road and the best way to deal with some of them.